Fast Extra Gradient Methods for Smooth Structured Nonconvex-Nonconcave Minimax Problems

 \section{Convergence analysis with nonincreasing potential lemma}

-finding a nonincreasing potential function in a form $V_k=a_k\|\F\z_k\|^2-b_k\inprod{\F\z_k}{\z_0-\z_k}$ {\cblue in the lemma below.} We provide a similar potential lemma for S-FEG in Appendix~\ref{appx:s_feg_pot}.
+We analyze FEG and FEG-A by finding a nonincreasing potential function in a form $V_k=a_k\|\F\z_k\|^2-b_k\inprod{\F\z_k}{\z_0-\z_k}$ in the lemma below.
+We provide a similar potential lemma for S-FEG in Appendix~\ref{appx:s_feg_pot}.
 The convergence analyses of EAG and Halpern iteration are also based on such potential function \cite{diakonikolas:20:hif,yoon:21:aaf}.

 \begin{lemma} Let $\{\z_k\}_{k\ge 0}$ be the sequence generated by \eqref{alg:special} with $\{\alpha_k\}_{k\ge 0}$, $\{\beta_k\}_{k\ge 0}$, $\{L_k\}_{k\ge 0}\subset (0,\infty)$ and $\{\rho_k\}_{k\ge 0}\subset\reals$, satisfying $\alpha_0\in(0,\infty)$, $\alpha_k\in\big(0,\frac{1}{L_k}\big]$, $\beta_0 = 1$, $\{\beta_k\}_{k\ge 1}\subseteq(0,1)$ for all $k\ge 1$, and